Crystalline color superconductors: The three-flavor inhomogeneous phases

 \subsubsection{LOFF window in the QCD phase diagram}

-It is important to identify, within a self-consistent computation, the range of temperature/chemical potential in which the crystalline phase is expected to be thermodynamically favored.
-In the previous sections we have been able to identify the LOFF window in terms of the dimensionless ratio $M_s^2/\mu^2$; in order to translate this window to a window in $\mu$, the computation of the in-medium strange quark mass is necessary.
-This investigation has been started in \textcite{Ippolito:2007uz} considering vanishing temperature.
-In that article, the in-medium quark masses are computed self-consistently within a NJL model.
-This model offers a quite simple theoretical framework to discuss simultaneously dynamical breaking of chiral symmetry, as well as color superconducting pairing.
+It is important to identify, within a self-consistent computation, the range of chemical potential in which the CCSC phase is expected to be thermodynamically favored.
+This would correspond to a chemical potential LOFF window in Fig. \ref{fig-phase1}.
+Then, using an appropriate equation of state this chemical potential window can be translated into a density window.
+So far we have reported the LOFF window in terms of $M_s^2/\mu$ for the two-plane-waves structure and for the favored crystalline phases, respectively.
+For translating this window to a window in $\mu$, it is necessary to consider the chemical potential dependence of both the CFL gap parameter and of the constituent quark masses.
+This investigation has been started by \textcite{Ippolito:2007uz} considering vanishing temperature.
+In that article, the in-medium quark masses are computed self-consistently within a NJL model and the CFL gap has been evaluated in the chiral limit by means of Eq.~\eqref{eq:CFL-gap}, where the considered hard momentum cutoff is taken as $\delta=\Lambda- \mu$. \textcite{Ippolito:2007uz} considered $\Lambda \simeq 643 $ MeV with a corresponding NJL coupling constant given by $G(\Lambda) \simeq 13.2$ GeV$^{-2}$.